Ranganathaswamy Temple, Srirangam

-The Ranganathaswamy Temple is a Hindu temple dedicated to Ranganatha (a form of Vishnu) and his consort Ranganayaki (a form of Lakshmi).
-The temple is located in Srirangam, Tiruchirapalli, Tamil Nadu, India.
-Constructed in the Tamil architectural style, the temple is glorified by the Tamil poet-saints called the Alvars in their canon, the Naalayira Divya Prabhandam, and has the unique distinction of being the foremost among the 108 Divya Desams dedicated to the god Vishnu.
-The Srirangam temple stands as the largest religious complex in the world in active worship with a continuous historical presence as a Hindu temple.
-Some of these structures have been renovated, expanded and rebuilt over the centuries as a living temple.
-The latest addition is the outer tower that is approximately 73 m tall, which was completed in 1987 with support from the Ahobila mutt among others.
-The temple is an thriving Hindu house of worship and follows the Tenkalai tradition of Sri Vaishnavism, based on the Pancharatra agama.
-The annual 21-day festival conducted during the Tamil month of Margali (December–January) attracts 1 million visitors.
-The temple complex has been nominated as a UNESCO World Heritage Site, and is in UNESCO's tentative list.
-In 2017, the temple won the UNESCO Asia Pacific Award of Merit 2017 for cultural heritage conservation, making it the first temple in Tamil Nadu to receive the award from the UNESCO.
+The Ranganathaswamy Temple, also known as Arulmigu Ranganathar Thirukovil, is a Hindu temple dedicated to Ranganathar (a form of Vishnu) and his consort Ranganayaki (a form of Lakshmi).
+The temple is located in Srirangam, Tiruchirappalli, Tamil Nadu, India.
+Constructed in the Tamil architectural style, the temple is glorified by the Tamil poet-saints called the Alvars in their canon, the Naalayira Divya Prabhandham, and has the unique distinction of being the foremost among the 108 Divya Desams dedicated to the god Vishnu.
+The Srirangam temple stands as the largest functioning religious complex in the world in active worship with a continuous historical presence as a Hindu temple.
+Some of these structures have been renovated, expanded, and rebuilt over the centuries as a living temple.
+The latest addition is the outer rajagopuram (tower) that is approximately 73 m tall, which was completed in 1987 with support from the Ahobila Mutt among others.
+The temple is a thriving Hindu house of worship and follows the Thenkalai tradition of Sri Vaishnavism, based on the Pancharatra Agama.
+The annual 21-day festival conducted during the Tamil month of Margazhi (December–January) attracts one million visitors.
+The temple complex has been nominated as a UNESCO World Heritage Site and is in UNESCO's tentative list.
+In 2017, the temple won the UNESCO Asia-Pacific Award of Merit for cultural heritage conservation, making it the first temple in Tamil Nadu to receive the award from UNESCO.
+The temple is notable for its vibrant colors; the BBC ranked it as "one of the most colorful buildings in the world."